HTTPS By Default – Making The Case For Going Green With Site-Wide SSL

 Google I/O 2014 – HTTPS Everywhere

-Last year on June 25th at Google I/O 2014, Google’s Pierre Far and Ilya Grigorik made their presentation calling for HTTPS Everywhere.
+On June 25th, 2014 at Google I/O 2014, Google’s Pierre Far and Ilya Grigorik made their presentation calling for HTTPS Everywhere.
 In summary they reminded all of us that data delivered over an unencrypted channel is insecure, untrustworthy, and is easily intercepted.
 They also reminded webmasters and website owners of the importance of protecting the security, privacy, and integrity of user data.
 Google I/O is an annual software developer-focused conference held by Google in San Francisco, California.
 Google I/O features highly technical, in-depth sessions focused on building web, mobile, and enterprise applications with Google and open web technologies such as Android, Chrome, Chrome OS, Google APIs, Google Web Toolkit, App Engine, and more.

 Benefits of Implementing Site-Wide SSL